kram254/kram254/README.md

-### Hi there I'm Emmanuel Mark, 👋
+### Hello there, Emmanuel Mark here, just a work in progress👋

-It's all about building, innovating, making a difference.
+There's a thing about building, innovation, and making a difference.

 ## 🧰 Languages and Tools:
 <p align="center">